-- They often accept walk-ins so that you can go at a moment’s notice.
+- They often accept walk-ins so that you can sometimes go at a moment’s notice.

-- Some have locations all over (a perk for people who travel for work).
+- Some have locations all over (a perk for people who travel often).

 - They have additional services like body scrubs, wraps, skin care, or salon services.
 Services you might not find in private practices.

-If you are on vacation, you want luxurious products or services, or a group of you are celebrating occasions such as a bridal shower than I can see the amenities a spa offers being key factors, or if you’re in a pinch.
+If you are on vacation, you want luxury, products, and spa services, or you are with a group celebrating a special occasion, such as a bridal shower, then I can see the amenities a spa offers being key factors.
+Or if you’re in a pinch.

 However, when it comes to “therapy,” this is a whole different affair.
 In general, I think that seeing a private practicing therapist has some significant advantages.

-I will admit that I have a bit of bias for private practicing therapists because I am one.
-Also, I prefer to go with them for my therapy.
-What I look for in massage is often found in a therapy office setting.
-My experiences of going to private practices haven’t all been perfect, but overall they have been better.
-More therapeutic.
+I will admit that I have a bit of bias toward private practicing therapists because I am one.
+Also, I prefer to go with them for my therapy (the exception is when perhaps I am vacationing).
+What I look for in massage is often found in a professional office setting.
+My experiences going to private practices haven’t all been perfect, but overall, they have been more therapeutic.

-Generally speaking, what I like about Private Practices are this…
+Generally speaking, what I like about Private Practices is this…

 - Private practicing therapists are small business owners and are personally invested in their: craftsmanship, operation, environment, and reputation.